putriargs/tennis_rally_counter/README.md

 # Tennis Rally Counter

-This repository contains code to detect tennis balls in images and count rallies.
+The goal is to detect tennis rally in images and videos.

 ## Features
 - Tennis Ball Detection (using YOLOv8)